wdporter/i-am-that-vuepress/68-seek-the-source-of-consciousness/readme.md

 **Q:**&ensp;Even death is a need?

 **M:**&ensp;Having lived a long and fruitful life, you feel the need to die.
 Only when wrongly applied are desire and fear are destructive.
 By all means, desire the right and fear the wrong.
-But when people desire what is wrong and fear what is right, they create chäos and despair.
+But when people desire what is wrong and fear what is right, they create chaos and despair.

 **Q:**&ensp;What is right and what is wrong?